 Figure 13.
-Farmer and Non-Farmer participation in afforestation from 1980-2013.
+Farmer and Non-Farmer participation in afforestation from 1980-2014.

-3.4.2 Number of grant aided forests planted by unique owners in 2013
+3.4.2 Number of grant aided forests planted by unique owners in 2014

 It has been common for forest owners to afforest more than one forest.
-Table 7 details the number of individual forest owners who have had one or more grant aided forest planted since 1980.
-Some 79.4% of owners have planted one forest, accounting for 137,370 ha.
+Table 7 details the number of individual forest owners who have had one or more grant aided forests planted since 1980.
+Some 79.2% of owners have planted one forest, accounting for 140,282 ha.
 In terms of overall area, nearly half of the individual owners have had two or more grant aided forests planted.
-Also, it is worth noting that 2.8% of forest owners account for 19% of the total area afforested from 1980 to 2013.